-You may give some or all of your refund to the Citizens Clean Elections Fund.
-You may also send in additional money with your return.
-If you send in additional money with your return, include that amount on line 50.
-Enter the amount you want to donate on line 39.
+You may give some or all of your refund to the Arizona Wildlife Fund.
+You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 47.
+Enter the amount you want to donate on line 35.